D.C. United: Television

-Rights to D.C.
-United matches not covered by one of MLS national television partners (ESPN, Fox Sports, and Univision) were held by NBC Sports Washington until the end of the 2022 season.
-Spanish-language coverage aired on TeleXitos affiliate WZDC-DT2 (channel 44.2).
-Dave Johnson was the longtime the English-language commentator, and WZDC sports anchor Moises Linares was the Spanish-language commentator.
+As with all MLS teams, D.C.
+United matches are streamed worldwide with English and Spanish commentary on Apple TV under a contract running from the 2023 through 2028–29 seasons.
+Fox Sports may elect to pick up matches for linear television.

-NBCSW also held television rights from the team's inception in 1996 through 2015, dating back to its time as Comcast SportsNet and Home Team Sports.
-In the previous three-year deal, which was not completed until five games into the 2013 season, it was to show a minimum of 16 matches per season.
-The team became frustrated that late-season and playoff matches were often relegated to the network's secondary CSN Plus channel or not televised at all due to scheduling conflicts with the Washington Capitals and Washington Wizards, leading them to conclude a new deal with Sinclair Broadcast Group for the 2016 season.
-Sinclair's local cable channel WJLA 24/7 News served two stints as D.C.
+NBC Sports Washington held local television rights from the team's inception in 1996 through 2015, dating back to its time as Comcast SportsNet and Home Team Sports.
+The play-by-play commentator for this entire time was Dave Johnson.
+In the final three-year deal, which was not completed until five games into the 2013 season, it was to show a minimum of 16 matches per season.
+The team became frustrated that late-season and playoff matches were often relegated to NBCSW's overflow channel or not televised at all due to scheduling conflicts with the Washington Capitals and Washington Wizards, leading them to conclude a new deal with Sinclair Broadcast Group for the 2016 season.
+Sinclair placed matches on its local cable channel WJLA 24/7 News and served two stints as D.C.
 United's television partner, covering the 2016 through 2018 seasons as well as 2020.

 For the 2019 season, D.C.
 United sold their local rights to subscription over-the-top service FloSports rather than a television broadcaster.
 The team signed a $12 million contract for four years, marking the first time it collected a substantial rights fee for its local games.
 The deal was controversial, as fans and the media balked at the high subscription price and criticized the team for shutting out casual fans and public viewings.
 Technical issues marred early broadcasts, and FloSports promised additional soccer broadcasts and shoulder programming to justify its subscription fee that largely never materialized.
 D.C.
 United canceled the contract before the final match of the 2019 regular season, opting to stream the remaining game on its website for free.

-With every MLS game available on Apple TV via their rights deal in 2023, D.C.
-United games will be broadcast almost exclusively on this service, with exceptions for certain national linear television broadcast partners.
-This marks the second time United matches will be carried on a streaming service, with the aforementioned 2019 FloSports deal.
+D.C.
+United returned to NBC Sports Washington for the 2021 and 2022 seasons.
+Spanish-language coverage was added, airing on TeleXitos affiliate WZDC-DT2 (channel 44.2) with WZDC sports anchor Moises Linares as the commentator.